What Are Trans Fats and Why Are They So Bad?

 Why Do Some Foods Still Contain Trans Fats?

 Trans fats were officially banned in 2015, but changes like that take time.
-“The problem is, trans fats are still found in foods even though the Food and Drug Administration took partially hydrogenated oils off the list of ingredients that are ‘generally recognized as safe’ back in 2015,” explains Krista Haynes, R.D., C.S.S.D., and nutrition manager at Beachbody.
+“The problem is, trans fats are still found in foods even though the Food and Drug Administration took partially hydrogenated oils off the list of ingredients that are ‘generally recognized as safe’ back in 2015,” explains Krista Maguire, R.D., C.S.S.D., and senior nutrition manager at BODi.
 “The FDA gave food manufacturers until 2018 to comply with a ruling that all food prepared in the US must not include partially hydrogenated oils, unless approved by the FDA.”

 So that’s why you still hear about these unhealthy fats — and why you still need to be on the lookout for them.